zushicat/cologne-trees-REST-API/cologne-treemap-api/README.md

 Returns number of trees and number of (different) genus of requested suburb, as well as each genus with number of trees and german names

+#### geo.suburb_number.age
+- "params": {"suburb_number": "101", "sort_by": "age"} OR "params": {"suburb_number": "101", "sort_by": "number"}

+Returns age of trees in suburb and according number of planted trees, sorted either by age or by number

 #### tree.attr.age.numbers
 - "params": {"sort_by": "age"} OR "params": {"sort_by": "number"}